UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 I anticipated the arrival of Karl and Beverly.
 Maybe they could give me some insight as to what was going on.

 That night at the house, I sat in the study facing my computer as usual, when I heard knocking at the front door.
 The clock on the wall read 8:00 p.m.
 Karl and Beverly were punctual.
 I went downstairs, greeted them at the door, and invited them into the living room.
-I offered something to drink, but they both declined.
+They sat on the sofa and I offered something to drink, but they both declined.
 Beverly curiously glared at the painting of the red Victorian above the fireplace.

 “I appreciate you both coming by tonight,” I said.